 BS, State University of New York, Empire State College, Saratoga Springs, NY.
+Advanced Certificate, Court of Master Sommeliers.
 CEGEP, Dawson College, Montreal, Canada.
-New York Hotel Management School, NYC.
+Diploma, New York Hotel Management School, NYC.

 Wine Journalist, Hudson Valley Connoisseur.
-Editorial Contributor, Santé, Associate Press, National Culinary Review.
+Editorial Contributor, Santé, Associated Press, National Culinary Review.
 Adjunct Professor, New School University, NYC.
-Chef Sommelier, Breakers Hotel, Palm Beach, FL.
+Chef-Sommelier, Breakers Hotel, Palm Beach, FL.
 Maître d'Hôtel, Don Cesar, St. Petersburg, FL.
-Head Sommelier, Colony Beach Resort, Long Boat Key, FL; Arnauds, New Orleans.
-Wine Judge, National Restaurant Association, 1987.
+Head Sommelier, Colony Beach Resort, Long Boat Key, FL; Arnauds, New Orleans, LA.
+Wine Judge, National Restaurant Association, and international food and wine competitions.

 Wine & Spirits magazine Best Books of 2010 for Exploring Wine, 2010.
 Beverage Book of the Year, James Beard Foundation; and George Duboeuf Wine Book of the Year, both for WineWise, 2009.
 Distinguished Service Award, Italian Trade Commission, 2009.
-Wine Educator of the Year, European Wine Council, 2007.
+Inductee, Confraria do Vinho do Porto, 2007.
+Special Achievement Award, European Wine Council, 2007.
 Diploma of Honor, Corporation des Vignerons de Champagne, 1998.

 WineWise.
 Exploring Wine.